konmouz/Learning-Tower/README.md

 </p>

 #### 9. On the other end of the same extrusion, insert 4 corner connector as in the picture below and then insert an `End Cap` to lock that end
-- Pay close attention to the direction and location of each corner connector
+- Pay close attention to the direction and location of each corner connectors
 <p align="center">
   <img src="./output/images/LT005.jpg" width="400">
 </p>

-#### 10. Repeat the previous two steps with the other `L 397mm` extrusion, this time insert only 2 corner connector as in the picture below
+#### 10. Repeat the previous two steps with the other `L 397mm` extrusion, this time insert only 2 corner connectors as in the picture below
 <p align="center">
   <img src="./output/images/LT006.jpg" width="400">
 </p>